lowRISC/opentitan/hw/ip/rv_plic/doc/rv_plic.md

 {{% section2 Registers }}

-Register description can be generated with `reg_rv_plic.py` script.
-The reason of having yet another script for register is that PLIC is configurable to the number of input sources and output targets.
+The register description can be generated with `reg_rv_plic.py` script.
+The reason another script for register generation is that RV_PLIC is configurable to the number of input sources and output targets.
 To implement it, some of the registers (see below **IE**) should be double nested in register description file.
 As of Jan.
 2019, `regtool.py` supports only one nested multiple register format `multireg`.

-Below register description doesn't match with Top Earlgrey RV_PLIC design.
+The below register description doesn't match with Top Earlgrey RV_PLIC design.
 The RV_PLIC in the top_earlgrey is generated by topgen tool so that the number of interrupt sources is different.